• Skip to primary navigation

 • Cut the sheet of Hawaiian rolls in half horizontally so you have a top and bottom “bun” for each slider.
 Set aside.

-• In a medium bowl whisk the eggs, milk , salt and pepper together.
+• In a medium bowl whisk the eggs, milk, salt and pepper together.

 • When the griddle is preheated add sliced bacon to the griddle top and begin to cook.
-Once the bacon is cooked to your doneness move it off to the slide.
+Once the bacon is cooked to your preferred doneness move it to the side of the griddle.

 • Cook the sausage patty on the first side until the meat is over halfway cooked through and a slight crust develops.
-Then flip the patty to the second side.
+Flip the patty to the second side and move it to the side of the griddle.

 • While the sausage finishes cooking, pour the eggs on the griddle and scramble them.

-• Transfer to a baking sheet .
+• Transfer to a baking sheet or cutting board.

 • Cut into individual sliders and serve immediately.